BartBruininks/mdvcontainment/README.md

 ![blobs_containment_small](https://github.com/BartBruininks/mdvcontainment/assets/1488903/be5fff63-a967-47c2-a933-a3ecb7dcd5de)

-**Figure 1 | Containment hierarchy in self-assembled acyl chain bicelles.** The main void (seg. -2) is the most outside segment in this system.
+**Figure 1 | Containment hierarchy in self-assembled acyl chain bicelles.** The main solvent (seg. -2) is the most outside segment in this system.
 It containes three non-periodic segments (seg.
 1, 2, 3), where seg.
 1 is split over the periodic boundary.
 Seg.
-3 contains a piece of inner void (seg. -1).
-In list notation we represent the graph as {[-2 1 2 [3 -1]]}, where the first element in each list is the container of the following elements.
+3 contains a piece of inner solvent (seg. -1).
+In list notation we represent the set of graphs as {[-2 1 2 [3 -1]]}, where the first element in each list is the container of the following elements and different elements of the set represent disconnected DAGs.

 $~$

 ![blobs_containment_nodes](https://github.com/BartBruininks/mdvcontainment/assets/1488903/3769a16d-1beb-45a1-8e98-6e9eac088a4a)

 **Figure 2 | Containment hierarchy in self-assembled acyl chain bicelles - nodes only** Using the same system as Fig. 1 we can represent the data as nodes only, using their particle counts for the node sizes.
 The advantage of this representation is that it does not require VMD to be installed.
-Making is a stricly python dependent method.
+Making it a stricly python dependent method.

 $~$